fabianatellechea/holbertonschool-simple_shell/README.md

 4. Script library (unistd.h)
 5. String library (string.h)

+## HOW TO USE

+To compile the project, the following command must be executed in the terminal:

+gcc -o simple_shell simple_shell.c

+Once compiled, you can run the simple shell with the following command:

+./simple_shell

+Once the simple shell is started, you can run operating system commands or external programs as you normally would in the terminal.
+To exit the simple shell, you can use the "exit" command.
 ## AUTHORS

 This project was developed by Giselle Nieves and Fabiana Tellechea.